mikemcbride/dotfiles/README.md

 fisher install rbenv/fish-rbenv
 ```

-Because my default shell right now is zsh, you'll also need to modify the `.tmux.conf` file to set zsh as the default shell.
-It should be as simple as changing the lines at the bottom of the file to point to `/opt/homebrew/bin/fish`.
 </details>

+You'll want to look at the `.tmux.conf` file to set the default shell.
+There are some lines commented out at the bottom of the file.
+Two of the lines set zsh as the tmux shell, and two of them set fish as the shell.
+Comment/uncomment accordingly.

 ### Install script